pkuwwt/gunicorn_flask_standalone/README.md

 `127.0.0.1:8000` is the default binding address, and the default number of workers depends on the hardware (`2 * NUM_CPU + 1`).

-The directory `dist/app_gunicorn`, which is only depends on a few system libs,  can be deploy to any machine with the same (Linux) operating system distribution.
+The directory `dist/app_gunicorn`, which is only depends on a few system libs,  can be deployed to any machine with the same (Linux) operating system distribution.

 The command line options are exactly the same with `gunicorn` itself.
-So the help is avaiable:
+So the help is available:
 ```
 dist/app_gunicorn/app_gunicorn -h
 ```